 It Doesn’t Have to Be So Hard

-First of all, you have to acknowledge that there’s nothing noble about working too hard.
-Working too hard comes in many forms.
-You may be putting in too many hours, or spending too much to get clients, or trying a dozen different marketing strategies all at once, or simply sounding too desperate when asking for the business.
+First you have to acknowledge that there’s nothing noble about working too hard.
+Working “too hard” comes in many forms.
+You may be putting in too many hours, or spending too much to get clients, or trying a dozen different marketing strategies all at once, or sounding too desperate when asking for business.

 To leave struggle behind, you must choose to give it up.
 This may sound odd, because of course you don’t like struggling.
 But old habits die hard.
 If you’re used to solving problems by throwing more effort at them, it’s often quite challenging to instead stop, analyze what’s not working, and ask if there is a smarter answer.

-If you find that clients don’t want to pay what you’re asking, instead of trying harder to convince those clients of your worth, you may need to look for different clients who have more to spend.
-If the places you are networking don’t seem to connect you with enough prospects, instead of networking there more often, consider looking for new places to network.
+If you find that clients don’t want to pay what you’re asking, instead of trying harder to convince those clients of your worth (or complaining to colleagues about how cheap the clients are), you may need to look for different clients who have more to spend.
+If the places you are looking don’t seem to connect you with enough prospective clients, instead of looking in those places more often, consider looking for new places where clients might be found.

 Let the Numbers Guide You

 You also have to give up magical thinking.
-No matter how wonderful your workshop is, you won’t get twenty people to sign up just by mailing postcards to a list of 200.
-You may be the world’s greatest consultant, but you can’t expect to land a major contract just by placing a phone call to three companies.
+No matter how wonderful your workshop is, you won’t get twenty people to sign up just by emailing a list of 200.
+You may be a talented professional in your field, but you can’t expect to land a major contract by simply contacting three companies who don’t know you.

-Marketing, like much of business, is often a numbers game.
+Successful marketing, like much of business, can require paying attention to the numbers.
 If you want to stop struggling, you have to do the math.
-The average rate of return for a good direct mail piece is 1-2%.
-So to fill a twenty-person workshop using direct mail alone, you would need to mail 1000-2000 people.
+A typical conversion rate (percentage of sales made) from a well-constructed email marketing campaign is 1-2% of the total emails sent.
+So to fill a twenty-person workshop using email marketing alone, you would need to mail at least 1000-2000 people.

-The average consultant can usually make one sale from every thirty contacts made in his or her target market.
-One out of ten contacts eventually results in a sales presentation of some kind; one out of three presentations typically leads to an assignment.
+It’s been my experience that the average professional can close one sale from every thirty leads they pursue in their target market.
+One out of ten leads eventually results in a sales conversation of some kind; one out of three sales conversations typically leads to an assignment.
 Ten times three equals thirty.
-If you want to get two assignments this quarter, you should plan to make about sixty contacts.
+This is equivalent to a conversion rate of 3%.
+Various studies suggest that cold calling conversion rates between 2% and 5% are typical.
+Using my own 30-to-1 rule, if you want to get two assignments this quarter, you should plan to pursue about sixty leads.

 Rely on the Power of Trust

-Trust that if you spend a bit of time and money on an attractive direct mail piece and acquire a targeted list with a sufficient number of names on it, you will be much more likely to fill your workshop.
-And trust enough to spend that time and money up front instead of struggling by with a homemade flyer and just asking your friends to pass it around.
+Trust that if you spend a bit of time and/or money on a compelling enrollment page and building a targeted list of potential clients, you will be much more likely to fill your workshop.
+And trust enough to spend that time and money up front instead of struggling by with a slapdash sales page and just asking your social media contacts to share it.

-Trust that building relationships really is the key to getting in the door with corporate clients, and be willing to go to meetings, make calls, and do lunch.
-If instead, you hide out behind an expensive website, social media posts, and promotional emails, you are dooming yourself to struggle with a potentially high price tag.
+Trust that building relationships really is the key to getting in the door with corporate clients, and be willing to go to meetings, make calls, and do coffee or lunch.
+If instead, you hide out behind an anonymous website, LinkedIn solicitations, and generic emails, you are dooming yourself to struggle with a potentially high price tag.

 Smarter is Almost Always Easier